Visual Processing Difficulties

 The Moore Auditory-Visual Questionnaire Report is a powerful advocacy tool when combined with your visual observation worksheet reports.
 Your reports share specific behaviors and their intensity within these categories: sound intolerance, auditory processing concerns, hearing loss, and visual processing concerns.

-Fascinating fact: When you hear a sound your eye start to move in the direction of the sound milliseconds before your eardrum vibrates.
-Enjoy the video which shares the link between vision and hearing.
+Fascinating fact: When you hear a sound your eyes start to move in the direction of the sound milliseconds before your eardrum vibrates.

 When What You See Fails to Synch-Up With What You Hear